Also known as personality development, it is a word people use as per their convenience.

 6. Release Your Suppressed Energy

-That’s why it’s important to release it.
 You can do that with the help of any physical activity that demands intense physical exertion.

 Take your pick.

 Wear comfortable clothes.
-Play some loud music – preferably heavy metal or any other music to awaken the wildness, the craziness within you.
-And then, go crazy.
-For about 20-30 minutes.
+Play some loud music, preferably heavy metal or any other music, to awaken the wildness, the craziness within you.
+And then go crazy for about 20-30 minutes.

-7. Don’t be Over-concerned About Others’ Opinion
+7. Don’t be Over-concerned About Others’ Opinions

 8. Be Vulnerable